Amani Oruwariye: Tennessee Titans

 On May 13, 2025, Oruwariye signed with the Tennessee Titans.
 He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 Oruwariye was released by the Titans on August 29.

 Baltimore Ravens

 On October 1, 2025, Oruwariye signed with the Baltimore Ravens' practice squad.
+He signed a reserve/future contract with Baltimore on January 5, 2026.

+On August 30, 2026, Oruwariye was waived by the Ravens as part of final roster cuts and re-signed to the practice squad the next day.
+On September 3, Oruwariye was released from the practice squad.
+On September 16, 2026, Oruwariye was re-signed to the practice squad.